 Symptoms of a vitamin A deficiency may include dry lips, night blindness, scaly skin, and lowered immunity.
 Symptoms of a vitamin E deficiency may include cataracts, age spots, neurological damage, and mild anemia.

-Excessive processed food consumption: Food processing removes many essential nutrient from foods.
+Excessive processed food consumption: Food processing removes many essential nutrients from foods.
 This is especially true when that process exposes food to heat and/or light.
-So if you eat a steady diet of heavily processed foods at the expense of SANE whole foods, you are at risk of a nutrient deficiency.
+So if you eat a steady diet of heavily processed foods instead of SANE whole foods, you are at risk of a nutrient deficiency.

-Certain Medications: Prescription and over-the-counter medications can cause deficiencies of some nutrient.
+Certain medications: Prescription and over-the-counter medications can cause deficiencies of some nutrients.
 For instance, cholesterol-lowering drugs can cause a deficiency of coenzyme Q10 (CoQ10), a critical nutrient that helps protect the heart.

-Importance of Eating SANE Foods for Fiber, Fats, and Protein
+Importance of eating SANE foods for fiber, fats, and proteins

-To avoid a nutrient deficiency and lower your setpoint weight, it is crucial that you eat more of the foods that provide the nourishment your cells needs.
-The three most important foods are non-starchy vegetables, nutrient-dense proteins, and whole food fats.
+To avoid a nutrient deficiency and lower your setpoint weight, it is crucial that you eat more of the foods that provide the nourishment your cells need.
+The three most important foods are non-starchy vegetables, nutrient-dense proteins, and whole-food fats.

 Non-starchy veggies contain a variety of essential vitamins, minerals, and antioxidants that keep your cells happy.
 Their fiber content also fills you up fast and keeps you full longer.
 The reason fiber keeps you full for a long time is that your body cannot break down and absorb fiber.
 It stays in your digestive system for a long time until it is excreted.
 This helps prevent hunger and overeating.
 The SANE eating plan recommends you consume at least 10 servings of non-starchy veggies per day.